sachamasry/klepsidra/README.md

 ### Future

+- UI improvements
+  - Resize datetime, duration and duration unit controls to more efficiently use space
+  - Start implementing colour palette
 - Tagging UX improvements
+  - Make it possible to drill into the tag from the live component
   - Provide ability to set new tag colour when creating freeform tag in live component
   - Document tag selector live component
   - Improve search functionality to perform fuzzy query directly in the database